-A member of staff who is approached by a child should listen positively and try to reassure them.
-They cannot promise complete confidentiality and should explain that they may need to pass information to other professionals, to help keep the child or other children safe.
+A member of staff who is approached by a child should maintain a positive attitude and try to reassure them.
+They should not promise complete confidentiality and should explain that they may need to pass information to other professionals to help keep the child or other children safe.
 The degree of confidentiality should always be governed by the need to protect the child.

 Additional consideration needs to be given to children with communication difficulties and for those whose preferred language is not English.
-It is important to communicate with them in a way that is appropriate to their age, understanding and preference.
+It is important to communicate with them in a way that is appropriate to their age, understanding and preferred communication method.